 Teaching Children to Read and Spell.

-Miss Emma also runs 'Steps to Reading' playgroups in The Reading Hut (Dorset, UK) and has recently launched her innovative ONLINE 'I Can Read Without You' preschool project .
+Miss Emma also runs 'ICRWY' playgroups in The Reading Hut (Dorset, UK) and has recently launched her innovative ONLINE 'I Can Read Without You' preschool project .
 She is passionate about early intervention, and works in partnership with parents from all over the world.

 Miss Emma has a BEd Hons *Early Years specialism) MA Special Educational Needs and is undertaking a doctorate at the University of Reading.
 She has been teaching children to read and spell for over 20 years!